tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 New nodes will discover and request snapshots from other nodes in the P2P network.
-A Tendermint node that receives a request for snapshots from a peer will call `ListSnapshots` on its application to retrieve any local state snapshots.
-After receiving snapshots from peers, the new node will offer each snapshot received from a peer to its local application via the `OfferSnapshot` method.
+A Tendermint node that receives a request for snapshots from a peer will call `ListSnapshots` on its Application to retrieve any local state snapshots.
+After receiving snapshots from peers, the new node will offer each snapshot received from a peer to its local Application via the `OfferSnapshot` method.

 Snapshots may be quite large and are thus broken into smaller "chunks" that can be assembled into the whole snapshot.
-Once the application accepts a snapshot and begins restoring it, Tendermint will fetch snapshot "chunks" from existing nodes.
+Once the Application accepts a snapshot and begins restoring it, Tendermint will fetch snapshot "chunks" from existing nodes.
-The node providing "chunks" will fetch them from its local application using the `LoadSnapshotChunk` method.
+The node providing "chunks" will fetch them from its local Application using the `LoadSnapshotChunk` method.

 As the new node receives "chunks" it will apply them sequentially to the local application with `ApplySnapshotChunk`.
-When all chunks have been applied, the application `AppHash` is retrieved via an `Info` query.
+When all chunks have been applied, the Application's `AppHash` is retrieved via an `Info` query.
 The `AppHash` is then compared to the blockchain's `AppHash` which is verified via [light client verification](../spec/light-client/verification/README.md).